OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * Fig 10: Huge variability inrelation between number conentration and liquid water path
 * Note: both median SCM and CRMs significantly underestimate LWP --> extra fidelity in CRMs maybe doesn't buy you anything?
 * This is about the simplest mixed phase cloud you can represent, but models still shit the bed.

+# Notes on Testing CLoud Microphysics Parameterizations in NCAR CAM5 with M-PACE observations